codex-academy/electricity-app-uj-2023/README.md

 ### API widget

 Once done with that work on the API that is using the API.

 The files for that is in `public/with-api`.

+The API files are:

+* `index.js` - there are 3 API routest to create (they are already defined),
+*  `electricity.sql.js` files.

-The API files is in `index.js`, `electricity.sql.js` files.
-There are migrations in the `migrations` folder, that creates two table namely `devices` & `units`.
+*  There are migrations in the `migrations` folder, that creates two table namely `devices` & `units`.

+The `electricity.db` file should get created & populated already when the app starts up.

 ## Fork, clone & deploy